Controlling Fake News by Tagging: A Branching Process Analysis: System Description

 \section{System Description}

 We consider an OSN with a sufficiently large user base as in Facebook or Twitter.
 The news posts on the OSN can be fake or real, and any news can be tagged as fake or real by the users.
 When a user with an unread copy of the news (tagged as fake or real by its sender) visits the OSN, he can view the sender's tag and a system-provided warning.
 Based on these two pieces of information and the user's \textit{cognitive and reasoning capability} to recognize the authenticity of the news, the user tags the news as fake or real and forwards the same to his friends.
 This results in more unread copies of the news tagged as fake or real.
 This process continues, when another user (with news) visits the OSN.
 The warnings are designed by the system and depend on the tags of the previous users.
-This propagation dynamics can be captured by a population size-dependent continuous time multi-type BP (CTMTBP).
+This propagation dynamics can be captured by a population size-dependent continuous-time multi-type BP (CTMTBP).

 \textbf{News Propagation and Branching Process:} To capture the above-controlled news propagation dynamics, we model the same using a two-type branching process $(X(t), Y(t))$.
-Here, $X(t)$ represents the number of users that have received the news tagged as fake (i.e., the number of unread copies of post with fake-tag, referred to as $x$-users); $Y(t)$ represents the number of users that have received the news with real-tag (referred to as $y$-users).
+Here, $X(t)$ represents the number of users that have received the news tagged as fake but have not read/shared it yet (i.e., the number of unread copies of post with fake-tag, referred to as $x$-users); similarly $Y(t)$ represents the number of users that have received the news with real-tag (referred to as $y$-users).
 The dynamics depend upon the underlying news $u$, which can be fake (i.e., $u=F$) or real ($u=R$).
-The users visit their timeline independently after an exponentially distributed time with (known) parameter $\lambda$.
+The users visit their timeline independently after an exponentially distributed time with (known) parameter $\lambda$ (as in \cite{viralBranching,ranbir}).

 When any of the users that have received news $u$ with fake-tag visits the OSN (at time $t$), and if $\omega_t$ is the warning at that time, the user tags the news as fake (real) with probability $q_F^u(\omega_t)$ (respectively, $1-q_F^u(\omega_t)$) before sharing.
 We model $q_F^u$ as a linear function of $\omega_t$, i.e., $q_F^u(\omega_t) = \alpha_F^u \omega_t$, where \textit{$\alpha_F^u$ is the sensitivity parameter} when the underlying news $u$ is received with fake-tag.
 Similarly, if a user has received the news with real-tag, he tags it as fake/real with probabilities $q_R^u(\omega_t)$ and $(1-q_R^u(\omega_t))$, respectively.
 Here again, $q_R^u(\omega_t)= \alpha_R^u \omega_t$. \textit{The sensitivity parameters, $\alpha_F^u$ and $ \alpha_R^u$, are associated with the user's intrinsic ability to recognize the actuality, i.e., whether the news item $u$ is real or fake. }